shivapbhusal/textpy/README.md

 """
 import textpy

-text = 'It was the best of the times, it was the worst of the times.' sentences = textpy.words(text) misspelled = textpy.misspelled_words(text) spelling_accuracy = float(len(sentences)-len(misspelled))/float(len(sentences))
+text = 'It was the best of the times, it was the worrrrrst of the times.' sentences = textpy.words(text) misspelled = textpy.misspelled_words(text) spelling_accuracy = float(len(sentences)-len(misspelled))/float(len(sentences))